edshee/mlserver-example/README.md

 ## Serving Multiple Models

-One of the cool things about MLServer is that it supports [multi-model serving](link).
+One of the cool things about MLServer is that it supports [multi-model serving](https://mlserver.readthedocs.io/en/latest/examples/mms/README.html).
 This means that you don't have to create or run a new server for each ML model you want to deploy.
 Using the models we built above, we'll use this feature to serve them both at once.

 When MLServer starts up, it will search the directory (and any subdirectories) for `model-settings.json` files.
 If you've got multiple `model-settings.json` files then it'll automatically serve them all.

-*Note: you still only need a single `settings.json` file in the root directory (the one that contains server config)*
+*Note: you still only need a single `settings.json` (server config) file in the root directory*

 Here's a breakdown of my directory structure for reference: